marschpat/Marschpat.UI.Components/README.md

   - `git pull --recurse-submodules`

 ## Usage of Modules

-After initializing Marschpat.UI.Components within your project see the module specific `readme.md` within the module's directory. (e.g.: `src/@marschpat/Marschpat.UI.Components/modules/MusicsheetUpload/readme.md`)
+After initializing Marschpat.UI.Components within your project see the module specific `readme.md` within the module's directory.